2011 Tax Related Budget Proposals

 Securities Transfer Tax

-The tax is imposed at a rate of a quarter per cent on the transfer of listed or unlisted securities.
+The tax is imposed at a rate of 0.25% on the transfer of listed or unlisted securities.
 Securities consist of shares in companies or member’s interests in close corporations.

 – SAICA Website